cockpit-project/cockpit/README.md

 ## Contributors

-See [developer documentation](https://github.com/cockpit-project/cockpit/wiki/Contributing) for information about setting up local build environments, running tests, and our overall contribution process.
+To quickly make code contributions we have a [HACKING.md](./HACKING.md) that outlines the devel environment and running tests.
+For more in-depth we have a [developer documentation](https://github.com/cockpit-project/cockpit/wiki/Contributing) that links to more resources about setting up the local environment, how designs are proposed, creating and running tests, and our overall contribution process.

 Translations are managed in [Weblate](https://translate.fedoraproject.org/projects/cockpit/cockpit/).